jeffersonbailey/preserving_digital_culture/class_labs/lab_two/lis2674_2014_lab2_agenda.md

 * The BagIt specification
 * The Bagger interface
-* Creating & Verifying bags
+* Creating & verifying bags
 * Create a bag using our image and our MODS record

 ## SIPs